Colorado Child Support Attorney

-What Is Child Support?
+What Is CO Child Support?

 Child support is legally required in the state of Colorado, based on the principle that all legal parents are obligated to support their children.
 This is true even when one parent does not have physical or legal custody—the obligation to pay child support only ends when the child is an adult, or the parental relationship is legally terminated.

 Colorado courts abide by an Income Shares Model to calculate child support payments.
 This model calculates the amount of money that would have been spent on the child had the marriage continued.
 It then takes this amount and splits it between the parents according to their respective incomes.

 Courts then apply your AGI to a Basic Child Support Worksheet, and you will be required to pay that amount until your child is 18 and out of high school, or 19 and a full-time high school student.
 The process can be helped by an attorney who knows how child support is calculated and what an AGI entails in this case.

 FREQUENTLY ASKED QUESTIONS ABOUT CHILD SUPPORT